Studebaker: 18th-century colonial family business

 In 1747, Peter Studebaker built a road across his properties, which became known as the Broadfording Wagon Road.
-It allowed heavy traffic to reach the wagon and forging services on Baker's Lookout that were instrumental in expanding the west.
+It allowed heavy traffic to reach the wagon and forging services on Baker's Lookout, which were instrumental in expanding the West.
 The Maryland Historical Trust WA-I-306 writes 04/03/2001, that this road was "One of Washington County's earliest thoroughfares, Broadfording [Wagon] Road was already in existence in 1747."
-The wagon transportation industry boomed.
-On the property, Broadfording Wagon Road, built in 1740 by Peter Studebaker, went directly through the property to allow access from the home to the factory and to the mill.

-Although Peter's life in the colonies of America was short, less than 18 years, the family business flourished through his descendants (see Exhibit M) and apprentices.
+Although Peter lived in the American colonies for less than 18 years, the family business expanded through his descendants (see Exhibit M) and apprentices.
 They expanded the vast land holdings, enlarging the Studebaker family business and its industrious wagon-making region.
-Peter's trade secrets were passed from father to son, generation to generation.
-The Studebaker family business plan was top gradually purchase vast amounts of land, on which they could build industrious farms with mills and facilities to make and sell wagons, each identical to the set-up on Bakers Lookout, industrious farms, much acreage, on which one finds the necessary resources: lumber, iron ore, oil shale and land selected with stream, spring, or river to hydropower factories, mills and equipment.
+Peter's trade secrets were passed on to the younger generations.
+The Studebaker family business plan was to gradually purchase vast amounts of land, on which they could build industrious farms with mills and facilities to make and sell wagons, each identical to the set-up on Bakers Lookout, industrious farms, much acreage, on which one finds the necessary resources: lumber, iron ore, oil shale and land selected with stream, spring, or river to hydropower factories, mills and equipment.
 Peter's technology enabled the expansion of the family business through the famous Conestoga and Prairie Schooner wagon designs.
-Peter's trade was the stepping-stone that expanded the transportation industry.
+Peter's trade was the stepping stone to the expansion of the transportation industry.
 Thomas E. Bonsall wrote, "Much more than the story of a family business; it is also, in microcosm, the story of the industrial development of America."
 Peter Studebaker died in the mid-1750s.